rust-lang/rfcs/text/0000-named-and-destructable-self.md

 - Would it lead to use different names to `self` (i.e. `this`)?
 I think not, but question still exist.
-- Is it really that big issue that we need another line to destruct `self`?
+- Is it really that big issue that we need another line to decompose `self`?
 - Is there reason for introducing it at this stage?